The Human Story Behind Tarot: A Journey From Card Game to Spiritual Guide

 Popular Tarot Spreads That Help You Read with Confidence

 Spreads provide structure and guidance.
 They remove the guesswork by assigning clear meaning to each card position.
 Beginners often start with simple spreads.
-These layouts help you build confidence and intuition without overwhelming you.
+These layouts help you build confidence and intuition without overwhelming you.1.
+One-Card Daily Pull

 - “What should I keep in mind?”